Billionaire Adelson, wife give new $10 million to Romney "Super PAC"

 Adelson may have given another $20 million to $30 million to fundraising groups that do not need to report their contributors, according to Politico.

-Adelson has also used his contributions to push for a stronger U.S. defence of Israel's sovereignty.
+Adelson has also used his contributions to push for a stronger U.S. defense of Israel's sovereignty.
 He is a director of the Republican Jewish Coalition and has called Obama's Israel positions too soft.

 In the previous presidential campaign of 2008, Adelson was a much less prominent donor, giving about $100,000 to Republican candidates and party funds, according to the Center for Responsive Politics, a non-partisan group that tracks spending.